-- (a) contributing factors and the seriousness of the event; - (b) nature of the financial stress (e.g. idiosyncratic or market-wide) which the institution is encountering; - (c) state of affairs of the institution and its risk management systems and profile; - (d) viability of the institution's contingency funding plan, including the availability of contingent funding sources or measures to address the situation; and - (e) potential contagion effects to the financial system and possible implications for the availability of credit and market liquidity. - 5.9.5 Depending on the actual circumstances, the MA may require the institution to comply with certain conditions to be determined by the MA pursuant to rule 16(1), so that timely and suitable measures will be taken by the institution to improve its liquidity position within a reasonable timeframe.
-Such conditions may include (but are not limited to) any or a combination of the following: - (a) maintenance by the institution of an LCR of not less than a level specified by the MA; - (b) submission by the institution to the MA of a plan to restore the institution's LCR to a level normally required under rule 4(1) or (2) within a reasonable period as specified in the notice: - (c) reduction by the institution of its liquidity risk exposures, or adoption of any other measures specified in the MA's notice in order to avoid further deterioration of the institution's liquidity position;
+- (e) potential contagion effects to the financial system and possible implications for the availability of credit and market liquidity. - 5.9.5 Depending on the actual circumstances, the MA may require the institution to comply with certain conditions to be determined by the MA pursuant to rule 16(1), so that timely and suitable measures will be taken by the institution to improve its liquidity position within a reasonable timeframe.
+Such conditions may include (but are not limited to) any or a combination of the following: - (a) maintenance by the institution of an LCR of not less than a level specified by the MA; - (b) submission by the institution to the MA of a plan to restore the institution's LCR to a level normally required under rule 4(1) or (2) within a reasonable period as specified in the notice; - (c) reduction by the institution of its liquidity risk exposures, or adoption of any other measures specified in the MA's notice in order to avoid further deterioration of the institution's liquidity position; and - (d) enhanced reporting by the institution to the MA of its LCR position and any other information that may be specified by the MA, in order to enable close supervisory monitoring institution's of the liauidity situation. - 5.9.6 Alternatively, the MA may consider taking the measures mentioned in paragraph 3.4.4 above if the following circumstances are established: - (a) the relevant liquidity event occurring in respect of a category 1 institution is not due to the circumstances specified in rule 6; 77

-- (d) enhanced reporting by the institution to the MA of its LCR position and any other information that may be specified by the MA, in order to enable close supervisory monitoring of the institution's liquidity situation. - 5.9.6 Alternatively, the MA may consider taking the measures mentioned in paragraph 3.4.4 above if the following circumstances are established: - (a) the relevant liquidity event occurring in respect of a category 1 institution is not due to the circumstances specified in rule 6; - (b) an event specified in rule 14(3)(a)(iii) has occurred please refer to paragraph 3.4.3(a)(iii) above; or - (c) the MA is of the view that such actions as are mentioned in paragraph 3.4.4 are necessary to safeguard the general stability of the banking system and the interests of depositors (including potential depositors).
+- (b) an event specified in rule 14(3)(a)(iii) has occurred please refer to paragraph 3.4.3(a)(iii) above; or - (c) the MA is of the view that such actions as are mentioned in paragraph 3.4.4 are necessary to safeguard the general stability of the banking system and the interests of depositors (including potential depositors).